tiwarikratika/Know-Your-Animoji-ReactJS/README.md

 Know-Your-Animoji is a basic app build in ReactJS.
-This is a beginner project to get started with **REACTJS**
+This is a beginner project to get started with **REACTJS** In this app, you can enter an animal emoji and know which animal it is.
+Also you can click on the emojis and know which emoji it is.
 <br>

 <h2>Live Application URL</h2>